 So what is the difference that makes the difference in order to heal an emotional state?
 Simply have the client do something different from what they have been doing when they are consciously or unconsciously reliving the emotion that was caused by their traumatic event.
 It is that simple!

 You are not required to know brain physiology to assist a client in their healings of depression or other unwanted emotions.

 I started by having my clients do something different when they were experiencing their fears/phobias.
-I had them do the NLP Trauma/Phobia Cure procedure (Rewind Technique) that required the client imagining going into a movie theater, seeing their younger self going through the traumatic memory triple disassociated and then running the event backwards in first person.
-It probably worked with 80 % of my clients.
+I had them do the NLP Trauma/Phobia Cure procedure (RTM & the Rewind Technique) that required the client imagining going into a movie theater, seeing their younger self going through the traumatic memory triple disassociated and then running the event backwards in first person.
+It probably worked with over 90% of my clients.
 Yet 39 years later, it still isn’t a “Evidence Based Practice”!!

 I experimented and within a year I had developed over twenty different ways to heal a trauma/phobia and it was based on having my clients doing something different while experiencing the unwanted feeling.

 Be creative!
 I have had clients hop around my office on one foot feeling their unwanted emotion and singing first and second grade songs.
 It always gets them out of the unwanted emotion.
 Most of the time they end up laughing or they get angry at me.
 In any case because of brain elasticity, that old emotional state will be different.

 When people recall a memory from their past, they are actually recalling the last time they thought about it.
 If you add new information to that memory, the original emotion associated with it can be altered by the new stimulus.
 Again it is that simple!